man007yadav/swissTournament/README.md

 This project provides a way to keep track of players, matches, and tournaments played in a variation of the [Swiss tournament format](https://en.wikipedia.org/wiki/Swiss-system_tournament).
 Here, any given match can result in a win, loss, or tie, worth 3, 0, or 1 points for the players, respectively.
 Since the number of rounds conventionally played in a Swiss tournament to determine the winner is not necessarily the same as the minimum number of rounds to find a "winner", the pairings function does not return information about tournament winners.
 Players can be tracked across distinct tournaments, all stored in a single Postgres database.
 Since there are several opportunities for user inputs to make their way directly into SQL statements, all inputs are checked for "cleanliness" before usage.

+### Requirements

+Python 2.7:
+ -`bleach`
+ -`psycopg2`

+Postgres CLI >= 9.2 (to use parameter names in SQL functions)

 ### Installation

 You will get the best compatibility using the Udacity-provided VM with Virtualbox/Vagrant.
 You can fork/clone this from [this GitHub repo](https://github.com/udacity/fullstack-nanodegree-vm).
-Alternatively, you can use a Python 2.7 environment with `bleach` and `psycopg2` installed via pip, and the Postgresql CLI set up on your machine.
+Alternatively, ensure your system has the above listed requirements.

 If using the Udacity VM, replace the provided /tournament/ directory when you clone this repository: `git clone git@github.com:prlakhani/udacity_swissTournament.git tournament` (if you are already in the vagrant directory from cloning the Udacity repo).
 Otherwise, clone this repository normally.

 ### Database Setup

 Navigate to the cloned tournament repository in a shell.
-Make sure you have a psql user with database creation permissions set up, and log in to the psql command line interface with this user.
-Make sure you don't have any important database named "tournament" set up, and then run the following commands in the psql CLI:
+Make sure you have a psql user with database creation permissions set up.
+Make sure you don't have any important database named "tournament" set up, and then run the following command in the psql CLI: `psql -f tournament.sql`.
+This sets up and connects to a fresh "tournament" database with the schema laid out in the file tournament.sql.

-1. `drop database tournament;`
-2. `create database tournament;`
-3. `\c tournament;`
-4. `\i tournament.sql;`

-These commands delete any existing tournament database, create a new empty database with this name, connect to it, and import the schema laid out in the file tournament.sql.

 ### Usage